 From 14 to 21 June 2026, the first Hamburg Dance Triennial transforms the city into an international stage for contemporary dance.
 Performances, artistic encounters and public events reveal the many facets of dance – on theatre stages, in public spaces and in dialogue with the urban community.

 Under the motto “Brave Moves.
-Courageous Joy”, the festival celebrates dance as a powerful creative force.
-Visitors can experience performances by international artists, discover new choreographic perspectives and encounter dance as a shared cultural experience.
+Courageous Joy”, visitors are invited to experience dance as a creative force.
+They can discover performances by international artists, explore new choreographic perspectives and experience dance as a shared experience.
+The Hamburg Dance Triennial brings audiences and dance practitioners together – openly, curiously and right in the heart of the city.

 Dance as a language of our time